QUALITY & COMPLIANCE

 Our team of technicians are thoroughly trained by the National Institute of Decontamination Specialists (NIDS) and ABRA, and offers standardized quality assurance.
 Our technicians are also trained in empathy and compassion for victims and their family.

 As a state-wide industry leader, CleanScene Biorecovery Services (CBS) maintains the highest standards in cleaning, sanitation, and safety compliance.
 Many companies profess to have proper licensing and the certifications necessary to perform crime scene cleanup, but are they also legally able to haul away medical waste?
 Do they carry adequate insurance for the work involved?
 And how are their employees hired and trained?

 As educating the public is very important to CleanScene BioRecovery Services, we have published this 12-point checklist illustrating the regulatory compliance and quality assurance standards we follow as part of our commitment to innovation and excellence.
 Our proof of competency is as following:-

 - Certifications from a nationally recognized crime scene cleaning association, scientifically based, connected to, or with, the CDC, FEMA, and multiple states department of health.
-Evidence of training on Ebola and the ability to decontaminate an Infectious Disease laden “area”.
+Evidence of training on infectious pathogens and the ability to decontaminate an Infectious Disease laden “area”.